Welcome to Our Blog on the Camino Portuguese

 While the Camino Portuguese bears many similarities to the Camino Frances and other routes on the Way of St. James (shells, yellow arrows, signage, and albergues) it is also profoundly different.

 Perhaps the largest difference most people notice when planning and setting out on the Camino Portuguese from Lisbon are the larger distances during the first 3-5 days.
-Many of the online and published itineraries of the route starting in Lisbon indicate that the first several days on the way of St. James are in excess of 30 km long per day.
-While these distances aren't impossible to trek, there is no denying that that they make the outset of anyone's hike much more challenging and tiring.
-Add to this distance the fact that constant trekking on hard surfaces like ash-vault, concrete, tile and cobble stones which all have an odd way of beating up your body.
-If you thought the climb over the Pyrenees or into O’Cebrerio were physically challenging, then the relatively level but tough streets of the Camino Portuguese have another type of challenge in store for you.
+Many of the online and published itineraries of the route starting in Lisbon indicate that the first several days on the way to St. James are in excess of 30 km long per day.
+While these distances aren't impossible to trek, there is no denying that they make the outset of anyone's hike much more challenging and tiring.
+Add to this distance the fact that constant trekking on hard surfaces like ash vaults, concrete, tile and cobblestones all have an odd way of beating up your body.
+If you thought the climb over the Pyrenees or into O’Cebrerio was physically challenging, then the relatively level but tough streets of the Camino Portuguese have another type of challenge in store for you.
 Even those hardened hikers in our group found that the daily beating seemed to repeatedly bruise the bottoms of their feet.
-Because of this we would recommend taking setting a slower pace at the outset of the Camino Portuguese.
-Especially since, despite reports there are amenities which exist and which are being developed in these early sections which provide easy means to cut the length of these days down.
+Because of this, we would recommend setting a slower pace at the outset of the Camino Portuguese.
+Especially since, despite reports, there are amenities which exist and which are being developed in these early sections which provide easy means to cut the length of these days down.

 Our next piece of advice is to expect the unexpected.
-We all plan and learn about the weather and conditions in the countries we are travelling in, and of course we have to be practical as none of us want to carry a huge backpack with everything in it.
-But the realities are that the Camino Portuguese generally traverses along the Atlantic coastline, this means that strong winds, cold air masses, an rain storms can move in quickly.
+We all plan and learn about the weather and conditions in the countries we are travelling in, and of course, we have to be practical as none of us want to carry a huge backpack with everything in it.
+But the reality is that the Camino Portuguese generally traverses along the Atlantic coastline, this means that strong winds, cold air masses, and rain storms can move in quickly.
 Now we have generally been lucky in terms of the weather on our treks on the Way of St. James, travelling either in the fall (September/October) or the spring (April/May).
-Despite these choices it was often much warmer than historical weather averages suggested it would be.
-So, our advice here is two fold.
+Despite these choices, it was often much warmer than historical weather averages suggested it would be.
+So, our advice here is twofold.
 First, ensure you have the gear necessary to adjust to the weather.
-For us that means that at all times we each carry a lightweight fleece sweater, good rain gear (jacket and pants or poncho), and perhaps even a compact down jacket depending on the time of the year.
-Second, that given recent spikes in heat and humidity across the world, if you find hiking in extreme heat hard to manage then it is perhaps best to get up early in the morning to enjoy the wonderful sunrises, cool mornings, and peacefulness of the new day - which also enables you to be in the shade or at the albergue before the heat of the afternoon gets too extreme.
+For us, that means that at all times we each carry a lightweight fleece sweater, good rain gear (jacket and pants or poncho), and perhaps even a compact down jacket depending on the time of the year.
+Second, given recent spikes in heat and humidity across the world, if you find hiking in extreme heat hard to manage then it is perhaps best to get up early in the morning to enjoy the wonderful sunrises, cool mornings, and peacefulness of the new day - which also enables you to be in the shade or at the albergue before the heat of the afternoon gets too extreme.

 Camino Portuguese Map.